Published on: 03/08/2023 · Last updated on: 29/07/2025

 How to grant an assessment extension/allow late submission

-• Once the assignment has been created, clicking on the assignment link then View all Submissions will take you into the Grading Table where you will be able to see an overview of all submissions
+- Once the assignment has been created, clicking on the assignment link then on the Submissions tab will take you into the Grading Table where you will be able to see an overview of all submissions.

-To grant an extension for a student, locate the student concerned, and in the edit column adjacent to the student’s name, right click and choose grant extension and add the required extra time:
+- To grant an extension for a student, locate the student concerned, and click on the 3 dots between Status and Group and select Grant extension.

 How to apply extensions in an anonymous Assignment